 You may wish to read an introduction to the history of Venetian Crete first.

-Grambusa aka Grabuse (Gramvousa) is an islet very close to the north-western coast of Crete (not many maps show it) and in a strategic position for the control of the channel between Crete and Antikithira (Cerigotto).
+Grambusa aka Grabuse (Gramvousa) is an islet very close to the north-western coast of Crete and in a strategic position for the control of the channel between Crete and Antikithira (Cerigotto).
 In 1579 the Venetians built a fortress there to provide protection for their merchant ships in case of attack by Ottoman corsairs.
 Imeri means tamed whereas another nearby small island is called Agria (wild), because it is totally void of any signs of human presence.

 The fortress was built on a rock which could be accessed (with difficulty) only from one side.
 Grambusa did not have a proper harbour, but the rock was high enough to shelter the ships from meltemi, the strong dominant north wind that blows in the Aegean Sea from May to September, which was the sailing season in the past.